Dragon Quest IV: Nintendo DS remake

 This version of the game contains an entirely new translation of the script.
 It was claimed in Nintendo Power that the new translation has changed the names of many of the main characters, weapons and towns to be closer to, or include their original Japanese names, while adding several new localizations.
 This version also uses the new spell naming convention first used in Dragon Quest VIII, such as the spell Beat from Dragon Warrior IV becoming Whack.
 The western translations have been slightly changed in places where the Japanese version included sexual components, and the Japanese version's party talk feature was completely excised from the western versions.

 The Nintendo DS English translation includes 13 regional dialects for the various areas, including Burland now being Scottish, and Zamoksva being Russian.
 Simon Carless of Gamasutra feels that the use of dialects can help some people to understand different cultures, saying, "It has the potential to nurture cross-language and cross-cultural understanding in a very intelligent manner."

-A version based on Nintendo DS remake was released in Japan on April 17, 2014 for Android and iOS.
+A version based on the Nintendo DS remake was released in Japan on April 17, 2014, for Android and iOS.
 It was released internationally on August 7, 2014.
 The Android version of the game features cloud saving, autosaves, a quick save feature, and a pause feature for ease of use on the mobile platform.
-This version also reintroduces the party talk feature removed from the international Nintendo DS releases, being translated into the appropriate language.
-It also replaced the orchestrated music with the synthesized MIDI music in the title screen, which is performed by the Tokyo Metropolitan Symphony Orchestra.
-However, the synthesized music is entirely remastered in the iOS and Android versions, other than the synthesized music in the DS version.
+This version also restores the party talk feature removed from the international Nintendo DS releases, being translated into the appropriate language.
+It also replaces the orchestrated music performed by the Tokyo Metropolitan Symphony Orchestra with synthesized MIDI music in the title screen.
+However, the synthesized music is entirely remastered in the iOS and Android versions.